Murrini Snipping Tools

 Wheeled Nipper on a Triangle Shape:

-What I have found is between the Chipper Nipper and a good wheeled nipper, you’ll have no problems snipping any shape of murrini.
+What I have found is between the Chipper Nipper and the Leponitt wheeled nipper, you’ll have no problems snipping any shape of murrini.
 You’ll soon find out which tool works best for which murrini.

 Each piece of cane may feel different, too!
 As you know, some glass is going to feel stiffer than others and of course the thicker ones are a bit tougher to cut.
 But remember, even if little slivers come off or a little half piece...save those as they often work perfectly in compositions as well.